top of page

 April 2020

 It is inevitable that, even without a conscious desire, we develop relationships with things.
 Some things become such a part of our daily routine that we are inured to their presence.
-Some things are no longer of use, so we disregard them.
+Some things are no longer of use so we disregard them.
 Some things we choose not to deal with.
-Some things we just don’t recognise as being with.
-Some things announce themselves and say, take me home.
+Some things we just don’t recognise to be with.
+Some things announce themselves and say take me home.
 Some things unexpectedly get lodged as a memory.
 Some things…

-Back in March, faced with working from home for a while, I had the urge to make some representations of objects that I seem to have developed quiet relationships with.
-It is an odd list of items: a couple of buckets, an imaginary pile of breeze-blocks, an Olduvai hand-axe, a jug, some street fencing, a piece of sea-worn concrete, a used balloon, condom, envelope… The list continues, but at its own pace, wild and ungoverned.
+Back in March, faced with working from home for a while, I had the urge to make some representations of objects.
+It's an odd list of items; a couple of buckets, an imaginary pile of breeze blocks, the Olduvai hand axe, a jug, some street fencing, a piece of sea-worn concrete, a used balloon, condom, envelope...
+The list is continuing but at it's own pace, wild and ungoverned.

 Do they form a collection?
-I suppose that is the thing: they do, now, in the act of representing them.
+I suppose that's the thing, they do now in the act of representing them.

-I am full of doubt, wondering if impulses should be trusted at all, like a fool without reason.
-Representation tends to hold authority and domination over things, subjugates the object in a reduced form for the purpose of narrative or symbol; reductive nouns and images attach themselves to objects, a shortcutting of our sensory experience of the world.
-For me, representation was a ‘not seeing’ of things in themselves as a matter of vibration; but perhaps I need to deal with things as they seem to be the measure of us.
+I'm full of doubt and wondering if impulses should be trusted at all... like a fool without reason.
+Representation tends to hold authority and domination over things, it can subjugate the object in a reduced form for the purpose of narrative or symbol; reductive nouns and images attaching themselves to objects, a shortcutting our sensory experience of the world.
+For me representation was for a long time a “not seeing” of things in them selves, as vibration of matter, but it doesn’t have to be the case, now I need to deal with things, to image them, to slow down the looking, as they seem to be the measure of us.

 Part 2